-Best Evergreens for Living Fences
+Use these Evergreens for Living Fences

-Planting a living fence can be a low maintenance way to privacy from an annoying neighbor or disturbing traffic noise.
+Planting a living fence can be a low-maintenance way to privacy from an annoying neighbor or disturbing traffic noise.
 Green fences, especially when they are evergreen, can provide a year-round buffer from wind and noise, create shade, and add beauty.
 Planting an evergreen living fence will allow families to enjoy their yards year-round without feeling like their family activities are on display.

 Green Giant Arborvitae